jnozzi/cocoadev.com/markdown/ScriptingLanguage.md

-A General/ScriptingLanguage is the counterpart of a compiled language.
-General/ScriptingLanguages are interpreted, whilst compiled languages are, well, compiled, turned into machine code.
+A ScriptingLanguage is the counterpart of a compiled language.
+ScriptingLanguages are interpreted, whilst compiled languages are, well, compiled, turned into machine code.

-Examples of General/ScriptingLanguages: General/PerlLang, General/PythonLang, General/RubyLang, General/PHPLang, General/JavaScript
+Examples of ScriptingLanguages: PerlLang, PythonLang, RubyLang, PHPLang, JavaScript

-Examples of General/CompiledLanguages: General/ObjC, General/JaVA, C/C++
+Examples of CompiledLanguages: ObjC, JaVA, C/C++

-(ignore the "Lang" part, it's just for the General/WordsJammedTogether syntax)
+(ignore the "Lang" part, it's just for the WordsJammedTogether syntax)

-Oh, and don't forget about General/AppleScript....   :)
+Oh, and don't forget about AppleScript....   :)

 ----

 Java isn't compiled in quite the same sense that C is, though, since it's compiled to a byte code and then recompiled at execution time.
 Right?

--- General/FinlayDobbie
+-- FinlayDobbie

-Java is compiled to binary code that a General/JavaVirtualMachine can run, in the same way that a C program is compiled to binary code that a General/PowerPC or Intel machine can run.
-The General/JavaVM then translates the Java instructions into PPC or x86 instructions (or system calls, dunno).
-Has anyone tried General/JavaVM assembler?
+Java is compiled to binary code that a JavaVirtualMachine can run, in the same way that a C program is compiled to binary code that a PowerPC or Intel machine can run.
+The JavaVM then translates the Java instructions into PPC or x86 instructions (or system calls, dunno).
+Has anyone tried JavaVM assembler?

--- General/TheoHultberg
+-- TheoHultberg

 ----

-Has anyone tried General/JavaVM assembler?
+Has anyone tried JavaVM assembler?
 Not worth the time.
 I wouldn't want to write the Java assembly code required for a simple loop as illustrated in this example from The Java Virtual Machine Specification [http://java.sun.com/docs/books/vmspec/].
 Most of us would get more out of learning more Cocoa.
-  -- General/BruceB
+  -- BruceB

 http://java.sun.com/docs/books/vmspec/2nd-edition/html/Compiling.doc.html